-Every training event is unique and, as such, needs are never the same, whether it be equipment, room capacity, ancillary facilities, display devices, etc. Thus, in the preparatory phase, the organizer will write a comprehensive briefing summarizing all the requirements that need to be incorporated into the event.
-Thus, in the preparatory phase, the organizer will write a complete briefing summarizing all the requirements that must be incorporated into the choice of venue.
-You must not forget anything, and take the time to plan ahead to avoid unpleasant surprises on D-day.
+Every training event is unique and, as such, needs are never the same, whether in terms of equipment, room capacity, ancillary facilities, display devices, etc. So, in the preparatory phase, it's important to clearly anticipate your needs and draw up a detailed briefing.
+So, in the preparatory phase, the organizer will draw up a comprehensive briefing summarizing all the requirements that need to be integrated into the choice of venue.
+Don't forget anything, and take the time to plan ahead to avoid unpleasant surprises on the big day.

 Of course, this is an essential element to take into account.
-The answer will automatically influence the choice of venue: solutions that are too small will be eliminated from the start, because participants need space for their well-being!
-Remember that everyone is likely to bring a computer, a bottle of water, a snack, something to take notes on, etc. So, we don't just rent a room that is "just big enough" either.
-Everyone should be able to sit comfortably without feeling like they are encroaching on the neighbor's territory.
+The answer will automatically influence the choice of venue: solutions that are too cramped will be eliminated from the outset, because participants need space for their well-being!
+Don't forget that everyone is likely to bring a computer, a bottle of water, a snack, something to take notes on, and so on.
+Nor is it enough to rent a room that's "just big enough".
+Everyone needs to be able to comfortably settle in, without feeling like they're encroaching on the neighbor's territory.

-Not all training is conducted like a classroom, with a teacher facing students at tables.
-There may be a mixture of theory and practice periods, or even time for debate among participants.
-When looking at the spaces available for rent, the organizer must therefore think at each stage of the event, to ensure that at each moment, it will be possible to adapt the spaces to the pedagogical needs.
+Not all training sessions take place in the same way as a classroom, with a teacher facing students at tables.
+There may be a mixture of theoretical and practical phases, or even times devoted to debate between participants.
+When looking at the spaces available for hire, the organizer therefore needs to think at every stage of the event, to ensure that at every moment it will be possible to adapt the venue to the pedagogical needs.

-Some training venues are particularly sought after and require a reservation at least several months in advance.
-Thus, if anticipation is no longer an option for the organizer, he must be able to date his training event quickly enough to simplify the administrative procedures.
-The organizer will also need to know the schedule, even though some venues are really flexible and can offer daily rates, with the possibility of using the venue at any time in the morning or evening (to start early over breakfast or finish later with an aperitif dinner, for example).
+Some training venues are particularly sought-after, and need to be booked at least several months in advance.
+So, if anticipation is no longer an option for the organizer, he needs to be able to date his training event quickly enough, to simplify administrative procedures.
+You'll also need to know the timetable, even if some venues are really flexible and can offer daily rates, with the possibility of using the venue at any time in the morning or evening (to start early over breakfast or finish later with an aperitif dinner, for example).

-The training organizer's briefing, which is a real specification used to choose the best venue, must obviously give a clear idea of the available budget.
-This will also make it possible to know, from one venue to another, whether it is possible to benefit from certain extras, such as a meal or additional equipment.
-Moreover, when the organizer is aware that certain services he needs are often part of the extras invoiced in addition to the basic price, he must anticipate this element in order to avoid unpleasant surprises when he receives the estimates.
+The training organizer's briefing, a veritable specification for choosing the best venue, must of course give a clear and precise idea of the budget available.
+This will also make it possible to know, from one venue to another, whether it is possible to benefit from certain extras, such as a catered meal or additional equipment.
+Moreover, if the organizer is aware that some of the services he needs are often included in the extras billed on top of the basic price, he must anticipate this element carefully, to avoid unpleasant surprises when he receives the quotes.

-Whatever the nature of the training, choosing multiple and flexible spaces will inevitably benefit everyone because it is an excellent barrier against gloom and lack of motivation.
+Whatever the nature of the training, choosing a modular and flexible space is bound to benefit everyone, because it's an excellent barrier against gloom and lack of motivation.

-It is, however, an option for "lecture" periods when one is simply trying to deliver information to trainees.
-To encourage exchanges and discussions, we ideally favor U-shaped setups or meeting tables, which offer the opportunity to use computers if needed, provided that the appropriate furniture is available (folding computer cabinets, allowing screens to be raised and lowered, for example).
-It may be preferable to define islands, facilitating work in small groups to conduct workshops.
-Again, even if these moments do not represent 100% of the training time, there is nothing to prevent favoring a flexible layout and moving the equipment at the pace of the course's different stages.
+The widespread school-class layout is not the only possible solution for training.
+It is, however, a feasible option for "lecture" periods, when the aim is simply to deliver information to trainees.
+To encourage exchanges and discussions, it's best to use U-shaped set-ups or meeting tables, which offer the opportunity to use computers if required, provided that the appropriate furniture is available (retractable computer furniture, allowing screens to be raised and lowered, for example).
+For workshops, it may be preferable to define islands, facilitating work in small groups.
+Once again, even if these moments don't represent 100% of the training time, there's nothing to prevent you from favoring a flexible layout and moving the equipment to suit the different stages of the course.

-For the training to be of full benefit to them, it must not be experienced as a constraint by the participants.
-This is why, whatever the arrangements are chosen, it is essential to think about the freedom of movement that each person must enjoy.
-In concrete terms, one should not feel stuck in a chair all day: this will not be beneficial for either concentration or motivation.
-Chairs or armchairs must be mobile enough so that you are not "stuck" to the wall or table.
-Moreover, even for the most theoretical training courses in which no movement or practical workshops are planned, it is necessary to schedule breaks during which everyone will be free to go and get a coffee, stretch their legs, rest their mind for a few minutes.
-And if the simple fact of leaving one's chair to go outside implies waiting for everyone to clear the space, one adds constraints that will not gather all the ideal conditions for successful training.
+For training to be of the utmost benefit, participants must not be subjected to constraints.
+That's why, whatever arrangements are chosen, it's essential to think about the freedom of movement that everyone must enjoy..
+In concrete terms, you don't want to be stuck in a chair all day long: that's not conducive to concentration or motivation.
+Chairs or armchairs should be sufficiently mobile so that you're not "stuck" to the wall or table.
+What's more, even for the most theoretical training courses where there's no provision for movement or practical workshops, it's important to schedule breaks during which everyone is free to go and get a coffee, stretch their legs and rest their minds for a few minutes.
+And if the simple act of leaving one's chair to go outside means waiting for everyone to clear the space, you're adding to the constraints that won't allow you to bring together all the ideal conditions for a successful training session.

-Information will stick in people's minds much better if presented attractively, in various forms.
-When renting a training room, the organizer must check that the speaker(s) will be able to use a wide range of media to diversify the learning methods.
+under the right conditions Information is much more likely to stick in people's minds if it's presented in a variety of attractive ways.
+When hiring a training room, the organizer must therefore check that the speaker(s) will be able to use a wide range of media to diversify learning methods.

-While the best-trained speakers captivate their audience with the power of their voice alone, visual aids are usually needed to keep participants from becoming lost in the training content.
-In some cases, they are even essential to illustrate the content and provide concrete, understandable and memorable information.
-A screen will logically be needed in a training room, but it may be useful to use interactive screens, which offer more flexibility in practice.
-The blackboard is also a must.
+While the best-trained speakers captivate their audience with the sheer power of their voice, visual aids are generally necessary to ensure that participants are not too quickly lost in the training content.
+In some cases, visual aids are even essential to illustrate what is being said and to provide concrete, understandable and memorable information.
+Logically, you'll need a screen in a training room, but you might appreciate using interactive screens, which offer greater flexibility in practice.
+The blackboard also remains a must.

-We don't think about it enough: during a training session, if we sit for hours on a simple chair, we quickly risk having muscular or articular pains.
-Obviously, they quickly prevent us from concentrating, not to mention that they demotivate us and do not give a good general image of the experience.
-In this sense, we do not hesitate to privilege ergonomic furniture and atypical alternatives so that the participants feel perfectly well.
-The addition of convivial zones with sofas to facilitate dialogue and relaxation between two intensive sessions is a very judicious option.
-There is also a tendency to forget about the essential ancillary equipment: before renting a room, check if there is a video projector on-site, find out if office supplies are included or not, etc.
+We don't think about it enough: during a training session, if you sit for hours on end on a simple chair, you quickly run the risk of experiencing muscle or joint pain.
+Of course, this quickly prevents you from concentrating, not to mention that it demotivates you and doesn't give a good overall impression of the experience.
+In this sense, we don't hesitate to privilege ergonomic furniture, as well as atypical alternatives, so that participants feel perfectly at ease.
+For example, adding convivial areas with sofas, to facilitate dialogue and relaxation between two intensive sessions, is a very judicious option.
+There's also a tendency to overlook essential ancillary equipment: before renting a room, check that there's a video projector on site, find out whether office supplies are included or not, and so on.

-Once you have met all the basic requirements for a training venue, it is time to look at the details that can change everything.
-Why not rent an atypical space, not only used for training, that will surprise participants and guarantee an unforgettable experience?
-A green setting: between surprise and bucolic calm For a training session intended for executives who are constantly stressed by a hectic pace and a city life, the ideal would be to find a place where there is a maximum of space for greenery.
-Some may include a small garden or be decorated with lots of natural effects.
+Once all the basic requirements for a training venue have been met, it's time to look at the details that can make all the difference.
+Why not rent an atypical space, not just for training, that will surprise participants and guarantee an unforgettable experience?
+A green setting: between surprise and bucolic calm For a training course aimed at executives who are constantly stressed by a hectic pace and city life, the ideal setting is one that leaves a maximum of room for greenery.
+Some may include a small garden, or simply be decorated with lots of natural effects.

-By choosing to present a course in an atypical room, one opens the possibility of customizing it according to one's own philosophy.
-For example, the organizer can hang posters or decorative elements in the brand's image, use surprising accessories to assert an innovative reputation, or even give a fun and offbeat feel to the training, which could particularly appeal to young talent.
+By choosing to present a training course in an atypical venue, you open up the possibility of personalizing it according to your own philosophy.
+For example, the organizer can hang posters or decorative elements in the brand's image, use surprising accessories to assert an innovative reputation, or even give a fun, offbeat feel to the training, which may appeal to young talent in particular.

-Companies that have set up their premises in the suburbs have every interest in seeking out atypical training locations in the city center: this will, first of all, allow them to get out of their walls and comfort zone, to experience a minimum of change of scenery and to appreciate the moment better.
-Moreover, for training courses intended to welcome people who sometimes come from far away, proximity to train stations, airports and other subway lines are strong arguments!
+Companies that have set up their premises on the outskirts of town are well advised to look for atypical training locations in the city center: first of all, this will enable them to get out of their walls and comfort zone, to get a bit of a change of scenery and better appreciate the moment.
+What's more, for training courses designed to welcome people who sometimes come from far away, proximity to train stations, airports and other metro lines is a strong argument!